-Applicants will read and be familiar with the program description for the 2017 Governor's School for Visual and Performing Arts.
-Applicants should be sure that their compositions are legal to use under copyright law.
+Applicants will read and be familiar with the program description for the Governor's School for Visual and Performing Arts.
+Applicants from diverse background with ability in classical and/or commercial/jazz genres are encouraged to apply.

-- All music applicants will perform two (2) contrasting prepared selections (2-3 minutes each) and a brief sight- reading exercise.
+1. All music applicants will perform two (2) contrasting prepared selections (2-3 minutes each) and a brief sight- reading exercise.
 The use of any form of accompaniment for instrumental music will not be allowed.
-Vocalists must provide their own accompanists and should not perform unaccompanied.
-The use of taped accompaniment will not be allowed.
-Memorization of music will not be required.
+Vocalists must provide their own accompanists/accompaniment and should not perform unaccompanied.
+The use of pre-recorded accompaniment is allowed.
+The applicant must provide their own CD/MP3/Cassette player/iPhone/Bluetooth Speaker/etc with clear sound production.
+Memorization of music is encouraged but not required.
 Applicant must furnish two

 (2) sets of music: one for adjudicators, one for applicant use during audition.
 The repertoire should be set at a medium level of difficulty or higher.
 Compositions for auditions will be selected by the applicant from the standard solo repertoire for his/her instrument or voice within the following guidelines: